mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Route.md

 route, for instance, rts_ptr_e_citadel_W_0000.
 The caution and alert routes can be changed the same way, using "SetCautionRoute" and "SetAlertRoute" respectively.

+### Other uses

+Routes aren't only used for enemies.
+Helicopters also use routes, particularly for defining the approach and departure behavior for Pequod when using LZs.

 ## Events